iot-kits/D1S-Display-WBIT/README.md

 3. Open your phone’s Wi-Fi connection settings.
 Turn off auoto reconnect on your current Wi-Fi connection.
 After a brief delay *D1Sdisplay* will appear in the list of available networks.
 Select it and wait for your phone to connect.
 You may safely ignore any warning that no Internet is available.
 4. Open your phone’s browser.
 Enter **192.168.4.1** into the address bar.
 A web page will appear.
 5. Enter the following information:
-    * Your Wi-Fi SSID (you may select this from the available networks shown at the top of the page)
+    * Your Wi-Fi SSID (you may select this from the available networks shown at the top of the web page)
     *	Your Wi-Fi password
     * Your latitude in decimal degrees.
 Positive for north latitudes, negative for south latitudes.
     *	Your longitude in decimal degrees.
 Positive for east longitudes, negative for west longitudes.
     *	Select Imperial or Metric units.
     *	~~Check the Show clock box if you wish to have the unit display local and UTC times.~~
-    *	Select the duration of each display screen.
+    *	Select the duration of each display screen: 5, 7, 10, 12, or 15 seconds.
+Recommendation is 7 or 10 seconds.
 6. The weather display will save the configuration data, connect to your WI-Fi and begin downloading time and weather information.
 This may take a minute or so.
 7. Go back to your phone settings and turn on auto reconnect for your regular Wi-Fi connection.
 8. If you ever need to change any parameter, press the reset button on the D1 Mini twice in succession.
 You may have to do this a few times.
 The unit goes into configuration mode when the blue LED on the D1 Mini turns on and the configuration reminder screen appears.